-The College of Dentistry offers a program of study for dentists who were trained outside the United States of America who wish to practice dentistry within the United States.
+The Advanced Standing Program for Foreign Trained Dentists is designed for graduates of a recognized foreign dental school who want to practice dentistry in the United States.
 Upon the successful completion of the program the participant is awarded a Doctor of Dental Medicine (DMD) degree.

-The DMD features small group learning that is interdisciplinary in nature and prompted through the use of clinical case studies developed by a team of COD faculty.
-These case scenarios place all learning in the context of a patient problem/concern and emphasize the relationship between systemic and oral diseases, health and prevention, family and community context, disease diagnosis and evidence based practice.
+The DMD features Team-based Learning (TBL) that integrates the clinical, biomedical, and behavioral sciences through the use of clinical case studies.
+These case scenarios place learning in the context of a patient problem/concern and emphasize the relationship between systemic and oral diseases, health and prevention, family and community context, disease diagnosis and evidence based practice.

-Small Group learning A central feature of the DMD curriculum is small group discussions.
-In addition to acquiring content knowledge, the goals of SGL are:
+A central feature of the DMD curriculum is the application of knowledge, skills and attitudes through Team discussions.
+In addition to acquiring content knowledge, the goals of TBL are:

 - to develop students’ capacity to find and apply information relevant to clinical cases,

 - to foster critical thinking and higher-order reasoning skills,

 - to promote accurate self-assessment and a sense of responsibility for one’s own learning, and

 - to build effective communication skills and, collaboration skills.

 To advance these goals, TBL sessions are skillfully facilitated to ensure that learning remain on target.
 Our trained faculty facilitators ensure that specified learning objectives are achieved and that the group dynamics are healthy and productive for all members of each team.